If you haven’t heard of water lentils and you’re a plant-based eater, it’s time to get your education on!

 Besides the complete proteins and stomach-friendly design, water lentils also contain “many vitamins, minerals, dietary fiber, healthy fatty acids like omega 3 fats, and antioxidants.”

-Basically, they’ve got pretty much everything you’d want for a balanced and healthy diet designating them a superfood!
+They’ve got pretty much everything you’d want for a balanced and healthy diet designating them a superfood!

 Yes, water lentils have an awesome array of nutrients.
 Yet, water lentils gain their fame as the “only bio-available plant source of vitamin B12.”